AirBurn0/Codex-Arcanum/README.md

 Unlocks by beating Crimson Heart or Verdant Leaf
 * New Alchemical - Honey: Disables Boss Blind effect (similar to Chicot / selling Luchador), but sets Blind reward to $0.
 Unlocks by beating The Wall or Violet Vessel
-* New Alchemical - Chlorine: Enhances up to 3 cards to Wild card Unlocks by having at least 6 Wild cards in full deck
+* New Alchemical - Chlorine: Enhances up to 3 cards to Wild card.
+Unlocks by having at least 6 Wild cards in full deck
-* New Alchemical - Stone: Enhances up to 3 cards to Stone card Unlocks by having at least 8 Stone cards in full deck
+* New Alchemical - Stone: Enhances up to 3 cards to Stone card.
+Unlocks by having at least 8 Stone cards in full deck

 Add new unlock conditions: